 Explore health content from A to Z.

 I need information about...

-Blood clot in the legs that may travel to the lungs or heart
+Blood clot(s) in the legs that may travel to the lungs or heart

 Injury to the spleen, sometimes needing removal of the spleen

 Problems from anesthesia